usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

   ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial competitor_pkg:=competition_tutorials

-You should see a break beam sensor on the right side of the conveyor belt, as shown in :numref:`target to image`.
+You should see a break beam sensor on the right side of the conveyor belt, as shown in :numref:`target to image`

 .. _target to image:

 .. figure:: ../images/tutorial_2_image1.png
    :align: center
+   :alt: Break beam sensor in Gazebo